AIVolcanoLab/orange3-volcanoes/docs/source/installing.rst

    pip install orange3-volcanoes

-As a final step, to also activate ML-based thermometers ans barometers, please install Thermobar_onnx
+As a final step, to also activate ML-based thermometers and barometers, please install Thermobar_onnx

 .. code-block:: shell